 The bottom or floor of the window well must be at least 9 square foot.
 The floor dimensions (width as well as the longitudinal side) of the window well must be at least 36×36 inches in size.
 The width of the window well shall be measured from the outer side of the basement wall to the inner side of the window well wall.

 A ladder shall be installed inside the window well on the side facing the window where the depth of the well exceeds 44 inches (1100mm).
 The minimum width of the ladder should be 12 inches (305mm) and it should have horizontal rungs spaced at no more than 18 inches (457mm) between them and from the bottom rung to the floor.
+However, according to OSHA, ladder rungs should be spaced at a minimum distance of 10 inches (250mm) center to center spacing and should not exceed the maximum spacing 14 inches (360mm) apart.
 The ladder should allow the occupants or escapees to make a footing on the rungs and climb out unhindered.
 Therefore, a spacing of 3 to 6 inches must be allowed between the face of the ladder and the window well wall.
 Awnings or any window well covering which cannot be opened from the inside without struggling, effort or making use of any key or tool are not recommended.
 The same applies to window screens, grills, burglar bars as well as basement doors.
 Doors and windows should be easily and effortlessly openable from inside without making use of any key, instrument, tool or complicated skill.

 Building codes state that dwellings should be protected against fire outbreaks using smoke detectors.
 This includes basements.
 Smoke alarms must be installed in each and every bedroom or sleeping room.
 The alarms should not be a plug-in device, but they should be permanently wired to the building electric circuit and interconnected to each other, so that when smoke is detected the sirens will go off at once.
 Where there is an appliance or furnace making use of solid burnt fuel (e.g. coal, wood, coke, charcoal or anthracite ), a carbon monoxide alarm should be installed.